 Please note: the links http://fw.obihai.com/OBi-latest.fw http://fw.obihai.com/OBi2-latest.fw are not the latest versions any more.
 At the time of this post, they are builds 2872 and 5110 respectively.

-EDIT (January/May 2018): Obihai has completely dropped support for the OBi100 and OBi110 models, and at some point Google Voice connectivity stopped working for some users.
-If you have such a device, you MAY be able to get Google Voice connectivity working again with Crowdsourced updates for Obihai ATAs and IP Phones.
-I have NOT tested these personally, so have no idea how well they work – they may restore full Google Voice connectivity to your OBi100 or OBi110, or they may turn it into a paperweight (hopefully not the latter, but I just don’t know, and I take no responsibility if it doesn’t work as intended).
-Obviously in this case it would not be prudent to pay Obihai for support, since they do not support those models anymore in any case, and would prefer you just buy a newer model despite the fact that the old ones usually continue to work perfectly well.
-And buying a new unit from Obihai really isn’t a solution either, since you don’t know if or when they will come out with yet a newer model and drop support for the current models.
+If you have an older OBi100 and OBi110 model, you MAY for some reason have some interest in Crowdsourced updates for Obihai ATAs and IP Phones.
+I have NOT tested these personally, and I take no responsibility if they don’t work as intended.
+Whether you stay with the original Obihai firmware or try the modded firmware, those older devices usually continue to work perfectly well for anything other than Google Voice.
+However, I don’t really see buying a new unit from Obihai as a solution to restoring Google Voice connectivity, since you don’t know if or when they will come out with yet a newer model and drop support for the current models.
 For more current information about alternative firmware for Obihai devices, see the ObiHAI Obi100/Obi110 Firmware Mod Discussion and/or the Obihai OBi200/202/302 + OBi1022/1032/1062 firmware mods thread at DSLReports.
-FreePBX and Asterisk users that wish to continue using Google Voice after Google drops XMPP support should go here: How to use Google Voice with FreePBX and Asterisk without using XMPP or buying new hardware.
-(END EDIT.)
+FreePBX and Asterisk users that wish to continue using Google Voice now that Google has dropped XMPP support should go here: How to use Google Voice with FreePBX and Asterisk without using XMPP or buying new hardware.